SBCURLEY/ci-assessment/README.md

 - `numpy`: It contains functionality for multidimensional arrays, high-level mathematical functions such as linear algebra operations.
 - `pandas`: Fundamental data analysis and manipulation library built on top of the Python programming language.
 It offers data structures and operations for manipulating numerical tables and time series.
 - `seaborn`: Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
-- `datetime`: The datetime is a built-in module that provides classes for manipulating dates and times
+- `datetime`: The datetime is a built-in module that provides classes for manipulating dates and times.

-Using python, import the following as per notebook
+Using python, import the following as per notebook-

 `import matplotlib.pyplot as plt`